ajstent/negotiationdialog2017/index.md

 Other relevant references:
 - Candice Sidner (1994).
 "Negotiation in collaborative activity: A discourse analysis". *Knowledge-Based Systems*, 7(4), 265-267.
+- Thomas Rist and Markus Schmitt.
+(2008).
+"Applying socio-psychological concepts of cognitive consistency to negotiation dialog scenarios with embodied conversational characters".
+In *Animating Expressive Characters for Social Interaction*, Cañamero L, Aylett R (Eds).
+John Benjamins Publishing Co: 213-234.
 - Avi Rosenfeld, et al. (2014).
 "NegoChat: a chat-based negotiation agent".
 In *Proceedings of the International Conference on Autonomous Agents and Multi-Agent Systems*.
+- David DeVault, Jonathan Mell, and Jonathan Gratch (2015).
+"Toward natural turn-taking in a virtual human negotiation agent".
+In *Proceedings of the AAAI Spring Symposium on Turn-taking and Coordination in Human-Machine Interaction*.

 ## Call for Papers